Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Method

 \section{Method}

-In this section, we briefly review previous methods and introduce \textbf{R}epresentation \textbf{ED}iting (RED), a novel parameter effective fine-tuning method that adapts pre-trained models to downstream tasks by directly modifying model representations.
+We in this section give a concise overview of previous PEFT methods and introduce a new, parameter-efficient fine-tuning method known as Representation Editing (RED) by highlighting its distinctive features compared to existing PEFT methods.
+RED facilitates the adaptation of pre-trained neural network models to downstream tasks by directly editing the model's representations.